 - They are too powerful, so they are not really suitable to thicken soups, stews, or sauces.

 - They are not commonly available in stores.
 So you might need to search a bit longer.
-They can definitely buy them online (xanthan gum here* and guar gum here*).
+They can definitely buy xanthan gum and guar gum online.

 - Even though you need small amounts they are sold in larger quantities, so they can be a pricey investment for some.

 - Eggs are commonly used to make pudding and custard-like dishes.
-They are also used to make veggie patties, burgers, meatballs stick together.
+They are also used to make veggie patties, burgers, and meatballs bind together.

 - Eggs are widely available in stores.